blahosyl/enlightened-publishing/README.md

 The **Problems** subsection features grayscale images tinted dark with one of the main colors of the website.

-The [first image](assets/images/lots-of-paper-grayscale.webp) shows a huge pile of papers stacked in a haphazard fashion, symbolising the large amout of academic publications on the one hand, and the multitude of journals and publishers on the other hand.
+The [first image](assets/images/lots-of-paper-grayscale.webp) shows a huge pile of papers stacked in a haphazard fashion, symbolizing the large amount of academic publications on the one hand, and the multitude of journals and publishers on the other hand.

 ![Problems section image 1](assets/images/lots-of-paper-grayscale.webp)